fromage-fraser/dd-gui/README.md

   DD_GUI during development reloads. `ddmap cleanup` repeats that removal if a local profile still has the old package installed; restart Mudlet afterward if it was freezing while reading the generic map.
-  The custom mapper accepts the current direction-to-vnum exit shape and also understands a future richer exit object with destination, door state, door name, command, arrival, area ID, and special-exit fields.
-Older payloads are still mapped unchanged.
+  The custom mapper accepts both the original direction-to-vnum exit shape and the current richer DD4 payload.
+Native mapper doors are updated with `0` (removed), `1` (open), `2` (closed), or `3` (locked); up/down states remain available to compass routing through the GUI's per-room cache because older Mudlet native door drawing only supports compass-plane directions.
+Exit movement costs bias native pathfinding through per-exit weights, and arrival metadata repairs the previous room's outbound link when a newly discovered room was previously only an exit stub.
+DD4 wall exits remain visible as non-routable stubs.
 Existing rooms and hand-corrected coordinates are preserved; only rooms created by DD_GUI are eligible for stale-link cleanup.
+The native mapper context menu includes `Show DD4 room data`, and `ddmap info` prints the current room's persisted record.
 - **Character sheet:** profile image, character details, statistics, and resistances.
 - **Comms:** communications received from the GMCP `Comm` structure.
 The `All`